markjaquith/clerk-sveltekit/README.md

 </div>
 ```

-Then, where you want to show the signed-in user's photo and sign out button (probably in a `+layout.svelte` file in the header):
+Then, where you want to show the signed in user's photo and sign out button (probably in a `+layout.svelte` file in the header):

 ```svelte
 <script lang="ts">